-In the interest of protecting the health and safety of all students, employees, visitors and vendors, Fort Bend ISD will implement self-reported health and safety protocols for all employees.
+• In the interest of protecting the health and safety of all students, employees, visitors and vendors, Fort Bend ISD will implement self-reported health and safety protocols for all employees.
 In alignment with the CDC and Texas Department of State Health Services (DSHS) guidelines, employees will use the Salesforce link via the text, email, or link in the FBISD "Live Well" application through their mobile devices or other computer devices, to complete a required pre-certification screening prior to returning to work.
 As part of the pre- certification screening, employees are required to watch mandatory coronavirus awareness videos and complete a series of health and travel related questions.
-Once employees return to work, the Salesforce link in the LiveWell application will continue to be used as a daily symptom checker.
 This daily process includes screening employees to ensure they are not symptomatic prior to entry to any FBISD facility or while working from home.
 In addition, Wellness Monitors will perform daily non-contact temperature screenings at all building, campus and facility entry points.
 The collection of this data will be used to properly assess the level of risk and potential exposure to the employee and others.

-Personal Protective Equipment and Reducing the Spread of COVID-19
+Personal Protective Equipment and Reducing the Spread of COVID

-To assist with decreasing the spread of COVID-19, FBISD will require all employees and visitors to wear facial coverings, use proper social distance and follow hygiene protocols per CDC guidance while in District buildings, campuses and other facilities.
+To assist with decreasing the spread of COVID, FBISD will require all employees and visitors to wear facial coverings, use proper social distance and follow hygiene protocols per CDC guidance while in District buildings, campuses and other facilities.
 Reusable cloth facial coverings will be provided to employees upon the District's reopening and cloth or disposable facial coverings for visitors will be provided.